 Just like the reasons I switched the mirrorless, it’s the weight and ergonomics…I’m riding a bike though to exotic places, not climbing Everest.

-Johansen continues in the story to talk about how she pushed to the limits in harsh sunlight and freezing temperatures.
-She used a generator to charge 3 BPU battery packs for the camera and for the rest of her electronics.
+Johansen continues in the story to talk about how she pushed the FS5 (about $5K on Amazon) to the limits in harsh sunlight and freezing temperatures.
+She used a generator to charge 3 BPU battery packs for the camera and Goal Zero Solar Generator (under $200 on Amazon) for the rest of her electronics.

 I hope to see the documentary soon, for the human experience, and to watch just what Sony’s tech can do too.…